 Gorilla Population Rise In The Virunga Massif

-We can all agree that much appreciation goes to the intensive conservation efforts by respective governments through wildlife authorities, game rangers, local people, gorilla doctors and other stakeholders that have directly and indirectly contributed to the great achievement of protecting mountain gorillas.
+We can all agree that much appreciation goes to the intensive conservation efforts by respective governments through wildlife authorities, game rangers, local people, gorilla doctors, and other stakeholders that have directly and indirectly contributed to the great achievement of protecting mountain gorillas.
 It is simply an indicator of successful conservation.

-A group of 60 people from Uganda, Rwanda and D. R. Congo carried out gorilla counting for three months, moving through the Virunga volcanoes every day to check out the different gorilla families.
+A group of 60 people from Uganda, Rwanda, and D.R.
+Congo carried out gorilla counting for three months, moving through the Virunga volcanoes every day to check out the different gorilla families.
 The team gathered several samples of hair and dung for easy identification of individual gorillas.

-The major factors behind the conservation success story are the strict conservation strategies and policies, regulated tourism and daily veterinary and protection services.
-These have ensured the well being of the endangered mountain gorillas without conflicting interests with those of the environment and the local community.
+The major factors behind the conservation success story are the strict conservation strategies and policies, regulated tourism, and daily veterinary and protection services.
+These have ensured the well-being of the endangered mountain gorillas without conflicting interests with those of the environment and the local community.

-The increased number of gorillas is expected to boost gorilla safaris in Uganda, Rwanda and D. R. Congo.
+The increased number of gorillas is expected to boost gorilla safaris in Uganda, Rwanda, and D.R.
+Congo.
 Whether it’s your fifth time or first, if you have not done gorilla trekking, you have not yet experienced the real Africa.
-It gives travelers thrills of meeting up with the elusive forest giants and watching them play from one tree branch to another.
+It gives travelers the thrills of meeting up with the elusive forest giants and watching them play from one tree branch to another.
 Nothing is as memorable as directly looking into the red eyes of a silverback in the forest, watching over his troop.

-Even if this is what everyone has been waiting for, it should be remembered that the gentle giants still remain critically endangered and threatened by poachers, human activities, loss of habitat plus other factors that have constantly kept the gorilla numbers low.
+Even if this is what everyone has been waiting for, it should be remembered that the gentle giants remain critically endangered and threatened by poachers, human activities, loss of habitat plus other factors that have constantly kept the gorilla numbers low.

 For sustainable gorilla tourism, there is a need to maintain the increment.
 And this can only be done through revising all the strategies done to prevent any harm to the gorillas.
-All stake holders are called upon in this campaign to raise the number of great apes in the jungle.
+All stakeholders are called upon in this campaign to raise the number of great apes in the jungle.

-Gorilla tours in Uganda, Rwanda and D. R. Congo are one of the best wildlife encounters in the whole world.
-Several tour operators are available to offer unique gorilla tour packages in Uganda, Rwanda and D. R. Congo.
-Gorilla permits in Uganda are at 600 USD, 1500 USD in Rwanda and 400 USD in D.R.
+Gorilla tours in Uganda, Rwanda, and D.R.
+Congo are among the best wildlife encounters in the whole world.
+Several tour operators are available to offer unique gorilla tour packages in Uganda, Rwanda, and D.R.
+Congo.
+Gorilla permits in Uganda are at 800 USD, 1500 USD in Rwanda, and 400 USD in D.R.
 Congo.

 So, if it’s a trip to Africa, it should be a gorilla trekking safari and also be part of the conservation team, indirectly pushing the campaign.